thermal paper

 1. Near the window/lit place

-As the thermal paper is heat-sensitive, it will turn yellow if placed near direct sunlight or a lit place for prolonged periods.
+The thermal paper is heat-sensitive, so it will turn yellow if placed near direct sunlight or a lit place for prolonged periods.
 Similarly, printed images will fade in such conditions.
-Further, thermal paper exposed to direct sunlight will lose its shape and start unwinding
+Further, thermal paper exposed to direct sunlight will lose its shape and start unwinding.

 2. In a humid place room

-Like any other paper, the thermal paper will absorb moisture and get ruined if exposed to moisture for long periods.
-It would help if you kept humidity levels to a maximum of 45-65%, as anything above that will destroy the paper.
+Like any other paper, thermal paper will absorb moisture and get ruined if exposed to moisture for long periods.
+It would help to keep humidity levels to a maximum of 45-65%, as anything above will destroy the paper.

 3. Near oils and liquids

-If you’ve ever wondered how to keep receipts from fading, then one tip would be to store them away from oils and liquids.
-Oil reacts with the paper coating, causing discoloration.
+If you’ve ever wondered how to keep receipts from fading, one tip would be to store them away from oils and liquids.
+Oil reacts with the paper coating, causing discolouration.
 On the other hand, liquids degrade the paper, compromising its quality and rendering it unusable.

 4. Inside your car

-Storing thermal paper in cars exposes it to two of its mortal enemies: sunlight and heat.
-Since a vehicle parked under the sunshine can hit 116° F, this is well beyond the maximum allowable 77° F. Further, you may expose the paper to direct sunlight, which will destroy the upper covering causing it to turn grey, black, or fade.
-Storing it in the trunk is no option as the temperatures in there are just as high.
+Storing thermal paper in cars exposes it to its mortal enemies: sunlight and heat.
+Since a vehicle parked under the sunshine can hit 116° F, this is well beyond the maximum allowable 77° F. Further, you may expose the paper to direct sunlight, destroying the upper covering and causing it to turn grey, black, or fade.
+Storing it in the trunk is no option, as the temperatures are just as high.

 5. In the kitchen

 Your kitchen is full of hazards that can easily destroy thermal paper.
-In addition to the high temperature, which has the same effect as exposure to direct sunlight, there are open flames that can burn the paper.
+In addition to the high temperature, which has the same effect as direct sunlight exposure, open flames can burn the paper.
 Most kitchens have cleaning fluids that contain chemicals, which can cause undesirable reactions with the top coating, ruining the thermal paper.

 6. In walk-in coolers